Our Family of Companies

 Email message warning user about using caution when opening an email from an outside organization.

-Practice Caution and Verify Sources:
+Practice Caution & Verify Sources

 • Verify the authenticity and security of sources before clicking or downloading any links, attachments, or software.

-• Look for clues such as sense of urgency, grammatical errors, generic messaging, unusual tone, or suspicious requests when assessing the authenticity and security of a source.
+• Look for clues such as a sense of urgency, grammatical errors, generic messaging, unusual tone, or suspicious requests when assessing the authenticity and security of a source.

 • Hover your mouse over links (do not click) to see where they will direct you if clicked.